 If you have loans and credit cards which are stopping you from getting on top of your household budget, then it’s worth seeking debt advice from a specialist debt charity such as Stepchange(opens in a new tab) or the National Debtline(opens in a new tab).

-Their advice services are free - and their advisers will help you with your budgeting.
+Their advice services are free – and their advisers will help you with your budgeting.
 If they can’t help you get your budget into a shape where you can meet all your debt repayments every month, then they may set you up with a debt management plan.
-These work by getting your lenders to agree to allow you to pay them back over a longer period, and by stopping charging you interest.
+These work by getting your lenders to agree to allow you to pay them back over a longer period, and to stop charging you interest.

 These are informal agreements and not all lenders will agree to them.
-That means you may still have some lenders who are chasing you down or repayment, or who continue to add interest and fees to your debts.
+That means you may still have some lenders who are chasing you down for repayment, or who continue to add interest and fees to your debts.

 Declaring yourself insolvent

-If you don’t have enough money coming into meet the lower repayments from a debt management plan, then the next option is to consider an Individual Voluntary Arrangement (IVA).
+If you don’t have enough money coming in to meet the lower repayments from a debt management plan, then the next option is to consider an Individual Voluntary Arrangement (IVA).

 This is a legal agreement where your creditors agree to reduce your debts and give you more manageable payments.
 The agreement usually lasts five or six years, at the end of which any remaining debts are written off.

 Entering into an IVA will damage your credit record.
 But if you’re a homeowner, it should allow you to get protection from the people you owe money too, whilst protecting you from having your home repossessed.